 The greatest motivation for NextGen Precision Health is the opportunity to improve the lives of all Missourians.
-At the University of Missouri System, we’ve realized that our high-quality research enterprise, academic health system and Extension presence in every county of the state make us uniquely situated to make a positive impact on life in Missouri.
+At the University of Missouri System, we have realized that our high-quality research enterprise, academic health system and Extension presence in every county of the state make us uniquely situated to make a positive impact on life in Missouri.

 It takes an estimated 17 years for research discoveries to move into clinical practice.
 Our goal is to create a more efficient “bench-to-bedside” pipeline that rapidly converts our researchers’ discoveries into new technologies that translate to better treatments for MU Health Care patients.
 The research to health care technology pipeline would also feed into our statewide Extension network, with programs like the Missouri Telehealth Network and Show-Me ECHO, making sure that every corner of the state benefits from the latest medical advances.

 Learn more about how NextGen will make a statewide impact below.